| |

 Angelo's son Lucio, and contributed a chapter to the book about

-wrote the text for Lucio Orsoni (Born for mosaic, 2000).
+He also wrote the text for Lucio Orsoni - born for mosaic,

 I had ample opportunity to observe in the decade of our friendship